 Brown Bear, Brown Bear, What Do You See?

-Brown Bear, Brown Bear, What Do You See? is the classic board book for one-year-olds for learning colours.
+Brown Bear, Brown Bear, What Do You See? is the classic board book for one-year-olds for learning colors.
 It’s also a good way to help your child understand the phrase “what do you see?” for everyday use.
-The simple and repetitive language will hone your little one’s learning skills.
+The simple language and repetitive phrases will hone your little one’s learning skills, making it the perfect book as they begin to show interest in reading.

 Check Out Brown Bear, Brown Bear, What Do You See?